CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/examples/overview.md

 ![MI Diagram](./media/overview/mi-diagram.webp)

-To define the above MI structure with Effective Meters and linked Physical Meters:
+Follow these steps to define the Maintenance Item (MI) hierarchy with Effective Meters and linked Physical Meters:

 1. MI hierarchy: